zesty-io/zestyio-atom/README.md

 ### Release Notes

 Release 0.40.0

-* Audit Trail (cloud file change history) is now available when editing each file under the file context.
+* Audit Trail (cloud file change history) is now available when editing each file under in file context tray.
+* Added clearer wording around file context
+* fixed external compile bug.
+When an external compile occured, the new file would be ovewritten by the active editor content.

 Release 0.39.0